DataDog/documentation/content/en/account_management/teams.md

 ## Overview
 Datadog Teams allow groups of users to organize their team assets within Datadog and automatically filter their Datadog-wide experience to prioritize these assets.

 Use Teams to link resources such as dashboards, services, monitors, and incidents to a group of users.
-You can also add team-specific links to Slack channels, Jira boards, GitHub repositories, etc.
+You can also add team-specific links to Slack channels, Jira boards, GitHub repositories, and more.

 Team membership is flexible.
 Users can join teams, be added by other members, or be added by an administrator.
 Users can belong to multiple teams.